 St. Helena has a rich natural and cultural environment and Saints are at the heart of this environment.
-In recognition of the value of the natural environment to St. Helena and its people, effective management of the environment is one of St. Helena's 3 national goals outlined in the Sustainable Development Plan (SDP).
+In recognition of the value of the environment to St. Helena and its people, 'effective management of the environment' is one of St. Helena's 3 National Goals outlined in the Sustainable Development Plan (SDP).
 The SDP requires the production of this Environmental Management Plan to implement its environmental goal.

 The very nature of life on St. Helena means that we are all closely in touch with the natural environment.
-We might walk up the road to catch the bus to work, take care of the garden around our house, drive a 4x4 off road, play football or rounders on Francis Plain, go for walks in the National Conservation Areas, catch fish, dive or swim in the sea, boat trips to Lemon valley... the list is endless.
-But a lot of what we do, is done outside, in the natural environment.
-Our life indoors too is closely linked, and we all depend on the water that the springs and reservoirs provide, rubbish collections and energy provisions (e.g. solar/wood/diesel and wind generated electricity) in our homes.
+We might walk up the road to catch the bus to work, take care of the garden around our house, drive a 4x4 off road, play football or rounder's on Francis Plain, go for walks in the National Conservation Areas, catch fish, dive or swim in the sea, boat trips to Lemon Valley... the list is endless.
+But a lot of what we do is done outside, in the natural environment.
+Our life indoors too is closely linked and we all depend on the water that the springs and reservoirs provide, rubbish collections and energy provisions (e.g. solar/wood/diesel and wind generated electricity) in our homes.

 Because the space we live on is only 47 square miles, we can often see immediately how we impact the environment by what we do either at work or at home.
-We all know examples of how that impact is really positive (e.g. reusing tyres in gardens, recycling glass for tables, solar panels, habitat restoration at the millennium forest) and we all know examples of how that impact is not so positive (e.g. litter in some areas, whiteweed taking over pastures).
+We all know examples of how that impact is really positive (e.g. reusing tyres in gardens, recycling glass for tables, solar panels, habitat restoration at the Millennium Forest) and we all know examples of how that impact is not so positive (e.g. litter in some areas,).

-St. Helena is also host to land plants and animals that are found only here: 45 endemic plants, 400 endemic land invertebrates.
-In the sea there are more than a dozen endemic coastal fish species and research into marine invertebrates will commence shortly. the Our pride in this uniqueness is shown through us choosing the Saint Helena Wirebird (Charadrius sanctaehelena). as our National Bird.
+St. Helena is also host to land plants and animals that are found only here e.g. 45 endemic vascular plants, c.400 endemic land invertebrates, c.
+26 endemic bryophytes, endemic lichens and algae.
+In the sea there are more than a dozen endemic coastal fish species and research into marine invertebrates will commence shortly.
+Our pride in this uniqueness is shown through us choosing the Saint Helena Wirebird (Charadrius sanctaehelanae) as our National Bird and the Gumwood as our National Tree.

-St. Helena has entered a new phase in it's history and the 'airport project' and accompanying economic development means that there will be more activity on island, and more activity within our environment.
-This plan has been written to ensure there is effective environmental management, during this phase.
-This will be done primarily through the provision of a robust policy and legislative framework with systems for assessment of new projects and initiatives to ensure they adhere to policies and legislation.
+St. Helena has entered a new phase in its history.
+The airport project and accompanying economic development means that there will be more activity on island, and subsequently greater pressures on our environment.
+This plan has been written to ensure there is effective environmental management, during this phase and on into the future.
+This will be done primarily through the provision of a robust policy and legislative framework with systems for assessment of new projects and initiatives to ensure they adhere to these policies and legislation.
 Regular monitoring will ensure that policies and legislation are complied with.
-These systems will be built on the foundation of stakeholder engagement and communication.
+These systems will be built on the foundation of stakeholder engagement and communication and sound evidence base.

-Environmental and Natural resources have the potential to become the key drives of future economic growth, in particular they are a key resource for a developing tourism sector.
+Environmental and Natural resources have the potential to become the key drivers of future economic growth, in particular they are a key resource for a developing the tourism sector.

 St. Helena is signatory to a number of International Multilateral Environmental Agreements (MEAs).
-Where possible, this plan will be cross referenced to demonstrate how MEA implementation is also being delivered through this plan.
+Most of the components of this plan will contribute to MEA implementation.